Skip to main content

 A Content Identifier (CID) is a cryptographic hash that uniquely identifies content in IPFS.
 The same content always produces the same CID, enabling verifiable, immutable storage.
 Example: bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi

 In traditional cloud storage, you pay for space regardless of what you store.
-With Keep, you pay for specific content identified by its CID.
+With the sdk, you pay for specific content identified by its CID.
 This creates a binding between your payment and your data.

 The Problem We’re Solving

-• Upload without paying: Store files on IPFS first, then never actually pay
+• Upload without paying: Pin files to IPFS first, then never actually pay

 • Pay once, upload many: Reuse a single payment for multiple different files

-• Content substitution: Pay for one file, upload something completely different
+• Content substitution: Pay for one file, store something completely different

-We compute the CID before creating the blockchain deposit, making it a cryptographic commitment:
+We pin files to IPFS before creating the on-chain deposit, making the CID a cryptographic commitment:

 User selects files